danfuzz/samizdat/doc/language-guide/04-operators.md

 (not void), the outer expression yields `true`.
 And if the inner `expression` yields void, the outer expression yields `false`.

-This operator is useful in a couple of cases: It allows a logic expression to consistently bottom out in a bona fide value, for storage in a variable or as part of a data structure.
-It also allows a logic expression to be a component of a larger enclosing boolean expression.
+This operator is useful in that it allows a logic expression to consistently bottom out in a bona fide value, for storage in a variable or as part of a data structure.

 This is the opposite conversion of unary single-and.
-The naming (which may seem confusing) is meant to mimic the "look-n-feel" of its use site.
+TODO: It probably needs a better operator.

 #### Bitwise complement &mdash; `!!!expression`